 This charming community on the Arkansas River is a whitewater mecca, so summers bring in waves of tourists and fresh faces.
 Downhill skiing is only 30 minutes away on the uncrowded and affordable slopes of Monarch Mountain.

-If you need to reach the front range civilization, it’s relatively fast to do so.
+If you need to reach the front-range civilization, it’s relatively fast to do so.
 Both Pueblo and Colorado Springs lie about two hours east, and Denver is just shy of 3 hours to the northeast.
 Going west leads you into the heart of the Rocky Mountains and among the best playgrounds for nature.

 With tasty restaurants, chain stores like your Walmart, and big cities close enough, Salida has been and will continue to be a top retirement town in Colorado.
-A couple other neighboring gems to consider are Buena Vista and Caรฑon City.
+A couple of other neighboring gems to consider are Buena Vista and Cañon City.
 Both are neighboring towns located along the Arkansas River about 30 minutes and an hour from Salida, respectively.

-Buena Vista has a high elevation of around 8,000 feet and population of around 3,000 people, so it’s perfect if you’re looking for solitude.
-Denver is under 2.5 hours and COS about 2 hours east.
+Buena Vista has a high elevation of around 8,000 feet and a population of around 3,000 people, so it’s perfect if you’re looking for solitude.
+Denver is under 2.5 hours and COS is about 2 hours east.

 You’ll have to put up with a few degrees cooler temperatures than Salida, given the extra 1000 feet in elevation, however, Buena Vista has a couple of nice hot springs resorts to enjoy to offset this.
 Plus the views of the Collegiate Peaks in your backyard are fantastic.

 At only 5300 feet situated in Colorado’s banana belt, it boasts among the best climates in the state.
 It’s generally a few degrees warmer than Denver.
-Colorado Springs is only 50 minutes northeast and Pueblo 45 minutes east or 30 minutes to Pueblo West.
+Colorado Springs is only 50 minutes northeast and Pueblo is 45 minutes east or 30 minutes to Pueblo West.

-Not-Denver: Evergreen, Kittredge, Morrison and Golden
+Not Quite Denver: Evergreen, Kittredge, Morrison and Golden

-One of the closest mountain towns to Denver, Evergreen really provides the best of both worlds.
+One of the closest mountain towns to Denver, Evergreen provides the best of both worlds.
 Located at 7,220 feet, with a vibrant population of 9,038 residents in 2010, you’ll find both a historic downtown and ample chain stores on the outskirts.
 Another nice feature of Evergreen is its accessibility.

-It’s tucked between Highway 285 and Interstate 70, so you can reach it from both the north and south, or come directly thru the foothills past Morrison and Kittredge.
+It’s tucked between Highway 285 and Interstate 70, so you can reach it from both the north and south, or come directly through the foothills past Morrison and Kittredge.
 It’s more or less considered a mountain suburb of Denver.
-Along with those neighbors, Golden makes a fantastic choice for being close to Denver while being in a town with its own unique feel and more mountainous.
+Along with those neighbors, Golden makes a fantastic choice for being close to Denver while being in a town with its unique feel and more mountainous.

 Ute Pass stretches from 6,165 to 9,165 feet in elevation.
 Each community along the route offers unique sights and sounds for visitors and locals alike.
-If you’d rather live a couple thousand feet lower and with far greater access to entertainment and facilities, Colorado’s second largest city is a fantastic place to retire.
+If you’d rather live a couple thousand feet lower and with far greater access to entertainment and facilities, Colorado’s second-largest city is a fantastic place to retire.

 Southwest: Durango and Bayfield

-For the surrounding towns of Bayfield, Pagosa Springs, Mancos and Cortez it even acts as “the city”, attracting the other locals from up to an hour away just for a fun night on the town.
+For the surrounding towns of Bayfield, Pagosa Springs, Mancos, and Cortez it even acts as “the city”, attracting the other locals from up to an hour away just for a fun night on the town.
 Telluride is 2 hours away.

-Another interesting note, while Denver is 6 hours away and COS only 30 minutes less, the closest major city is actually Albuquerque at 3.5 hours.
+Another interesting note, while Denver is 6 hours away and COS only 30 minutes less, the closest major city is Albuquerque at 3.5 hours.
 Viva New Mexico, the “Land of Enchantment”, Tierra del Encanto!

 Western Slope: Palisade, Grand Junction and Fruita